 About 27 years ago whilst living in Greece I became vegetarian – for all sorts of weird reasons I cut out meat completely from my diet.
 People have a strange perception that if you are a vegetarian you will be walking around like a twiglet in a dress!
 Skinny and vaguely ill-looking.
 Err, no!
 Crisps, peanuts, cheese darling….bread, butter, pies!
 So, I didn’t drop a million dress sizes but I did start to feel better and started to notice that I didn’t get sick as often, fewer colds, flu and general unwellness.

-My husband had a health scare a year or so ago – he was on a slippery path to diabetes and kidney problems.
+My husband had a health scare a couple of years ago – he was on a slippery path to diabetes and kidney problems.
 He made a major decision to cut out sugar from his diet and for his own reasons to stop eating meat.
 (He is of Caribbean descent and meat was a major part of his life) The transformation was pretty incredible – he dropped around 2 stone quite quickly and his skin looked amazing.
 His digestive problems and lethargy began to fade and a new love for vegetables, pulses and fruit emerged.
 (KFC was a staple when I first met him!)

 My boys hardly noticed some of the changes I made, swaps to wholewheat pasta, wraps and bread.
 Let’s be real, some of the stuff we eat they would rather starve than try!
 But it’s just gently introducing swaps a little at a time that have been successful.

 My mission now is to share what I have learnt over the years with other women (who may be the main cook for the home) and men, who work, juggle and are busy but want to live a long and healthy life and nourish their bodies.
 Whether you are a professional or not, a mother or not, a wife or not – you need to put the best in to get the best out………………….